agmath/BIO4ST1_Group1/Replication_Trevor_Harrington.md

 -   Use set.seed() to set a seed for a random number generator to make your results reproducible over time and across different machines (and different researchers too).

--   Use R\'s sample() function to create a random \"genome\" for the purpose of testing functions.
+-   Use R's sample() function to create a random "genome" for the purpose of testing functions.

 -   Use paste() with the parameter setting collapse = "" to collapse your random genome into a single long string of nucleotides.